nikitakoliadin/BookManager/README.md

 * Update
 * Delete

+In this project implemented only business logic and database logic.
+For work with this application you should implement your [MVC](https://ru.wikipedia.org/wiki/Model-View-Controller) logic.

 Take a look at the project [PLAN](PLAN.md).
 All database setting in the folder [resources/db](src/main/resources/db).

 SQL scripts: